pingcap/docs-cn/online-deployment-using-ansible.md

 ### Error: You need to install jmespath prior to running json_query filter

-1. See [Install TiDB Ansible and its dependencies on the Control Machine](#step-4-install-tidb-ansible-and-its-dependencies-on-the-control-machine) and use `pip` to install TiDB Ansible and the corresponding dependencies in the Control Machine.
+1. See [Install TiDB Ansible and its dependencies on the control machine](#step-4-install-tidb-ansible-and-its-dependencies-on-the-control-machine) and use `pip` to install TiDB Ansible and the corresponding dependencies in the control machine.
 The `jmespath` dependent package is installed by default.

 2. Run the following command to check whether `jmespath` is successfully installed: